-ERWSD is committed to water conservation and helping our customers reduce their use.
+ERWSD is committed to water conservation and helping our customers reduce their water use.
 We work to achieve this through education and outreach, tiered water rate structures, water use regulations, and minimizing inefficiencies in the public water system.
-It is our goal to work with customers, partners, and the general public to reduce our overall water use by 400-acre feet or 5% by January of 2026.
+It is our goal to work with customers, partners, and the general public to reduce the community's overall water use by 400-acre feet by January 2026.

 How do I use less water?

-Decrease your use outdoors.
-Did you know that only ~25% of water used for irrigation (outdoors) returns directly to a river or stream?
-Whereas ~95% of water used indoors goes directly back to local waterways after being treated in one of our facilities.
-While it's important to use less water indoors and out, the biggest opportunity to reduce our water use is outdoors.
+Decrease your outdoor use.
+Did you know that only ~25% of water used for irrigation (outdoors) returns to a local river or stream?
+Whereas ~95% of water used indoors goes directly back to local waterways after being treated in one of our wastewater treatment facilities.
+While it's important to use less water indoors and out, the biggest opportunity to reduce water use is outdoors.

 Here are ways you can reduce your water use: